harrisonde/chalkbox/readme.md

 What good is project management if you can not “manage” the project?
 The project details user interface let’s you do just that - basic project management.
 ![Chalkbox user interface - projects ](https://raw.githubusercontent.com/harrisonde/chalkbox/master/chalkbox-manager.png "Chalkbox")

 Time tracking is a breeze with the “+ Start Timer” and “Stop Timer” buttons.
 Clicking the "+ Start Timer” button kicks off a timer, do this while you work.
-When you done, click the “Stop Timer” button to stop tracking time.
+When you're done working, click the “Stop Timer” button.
+Chalkbox will stop tracking time to the project.

-All the time logged to a project is displayed in the project “epic.".
-Just look for the project icon.
+All time logged to a project is displayed in the project “epic."

 Chalkbox can keep project notes too!
 To create a note, click “+ New Note” tab.
 Once you’ve created and saved a note, said note will be displayed in the “Note” tab.

-To view an existing note, just click the title of the note.
+To view the details of a note, just click the note title link.
 Chalkbox will display the contents of the note right on the page.